St. Paul Cogeneration

 Production

-The plant produces approximately 25 megawatts of electricity and up to 55 megawatts of heat.
-On average, 25 megawatts of this renewable electricity and 153,000 megawatt-hours are supplied to the local electric utility—enough electric supply for up to 20,000 homes.
+The plant produces up to 55 megawatts of heat and up to 25 megawatts of electricity.
+The electricity produced is supplied to the local electric utility—enough electric supply for up to 20,000 homes.
 The excess thermal energy from the generation of electricity supplies enough hot water for approximately 45% of District Energy St. Paul’s heating needs for its 32 million square feet of customer building space.

 Wood Waste Fuel